acuminous/yup-by-example/README.md

 const testDataFactory = TestDataFactory.init()
 const document = await testDataFactory.generateValid(schema);
 ```
 As the method name implies, generateValid, will validate the generated test data against the schema and throw an error if it is invalid.
 If you need to generate a partial or invalid document, then fix it after the fact, use `generate` instead.
+You can optionally pass [yup validation options](https://github.com/jquense/yup#mixedvalidatevalue-any-options-object-promiseany-validationerror) as the second parameter, e.g. ```testDataFactory.generateValid(schema, { context: { a : 1 } });```

 ### Adding the example method to yup
 yup-by-example works by adding a new `example` transformer to yup. e.g.